 Collaborative platforms

-Services like Velhome allow you to rent a secure parking space from a private individual.
-This can be a garage, a yard, or an easily accessible cellar.
-You can also opt for shared boxes between neighbors, secure and closed, with controlled access.
+Services like Velhome allow you to rent a secure parking space at a private individual's home.
+This can be a garage, a courtyard, or an easily accessible cellar.
+You can also opt for shared boxes between neighbors, secured and closed, with controlled access.
 Convenient and reassuring.

-Connected and geolocated locks, available via an application, allow you to quickly secure your cargo bike.
+Connected and geolocated locks, available via an app, allow you to quickly secure your cargo electric bike.
 Sharelock, for example, provides locks in strategic locations.
 You can reserve a spot in advance, check its availability, and benefit from a flexible and mobile solution, ideal in urban environments.

 Strengthen protection with the right equipment

-Security doesn't stop at a solid lock.
-By combining technology and prevention, you can significantly reduce the risk of theft and more easily recover your bike in case of a problem.
+Security does not stop at a solid lock.
+By combining technology and prevention, you can significantly reduce the risk of theft and more easily recover your electric bike in case of a problem.

 GPS trackers